redis-store/redis-activesupport/README.md

-# This gem is in LTS mode.
+# This gem is no longer being maintained

 Rails 5.2.0 [includes a Redis cache store out of the box](https://github.com/rails/rails/pull/31134), so you don't really need this anymore if you're generating a new Rails application.
-We are no longer accepting new features for this gem, only security updates will be considered for new pull requests.
+After a few years of being in "LTS Mode", we decided to stop maintaining this gem in favor of Rails' own Redis Cache Store.

 # Redis stores for ActiveSupport